Once you have been diagnosed with esophageal cancer, we need to determine if—and how far—the cancer has spread. This is called staging the cancer.

 - Minimally invasive esophagectomy: Uses small incisions and specially designed instruments and cameras.
 Mount Sinai is one of the few places that performs this procedure.
-We use laparoscopy and video-assisted thoracoscopic surgery (VATS) to remove the esophagus and replace it with the stomach.
+We use laparoscopy and video-assisted thoracoscopic surgery (VATS) to remove the esophagus and replace it with stomach tissue.
 Minimally invasive procedures mean a shorter hospital stay and fewer complications.

 - Lymph node removal: With either type of esophagectomy, we may remove one or more lymph nodes.
 Then we test them to see if they contain cancer cells.
-This information can let us know if you need additional treatment.
+This information lets us know if you need additional treatment

 - Palliative care procedures: We may perform procedures to prevent or relieve problems caused by your cancer.
-For instance, we can place a feeding tube directly into your stomach or small intestine.
+For example, we can place a feeding tube directly into your stomach or small intestine.

 We use chemotherapy treatments to get rid of cancer cells, prevent recurrence, or relieve symptoms.
 This is a medical approach, using one or more drugs.
 Typically, we administer chemotherapy through infusion or pills.
 We can provide chemotherapy:

 - After surgery: Called adjuvant, this approach kills any remaining cancer cells that may be left.

 - Before surgery: Called neoadjuvant, the goal of this approach is to shrink the tumor and make surgery easier.